muqtadirlawal/Austo_Automobile/README.md

 - [Recommendations](#recommendations)

 ## Business Problem
 Austo, a UK-based automobile company, aims to expand its presence into the US market after successfully establishing its business in Europe.
-The company seeks to understand the preferences and purchasing behavior of US car buyers in order to adapt its strategy to this new market.
+The company seeks to understand the preferences and purchasing behaviour of US car buyers in order to adapt its strategy to this new market.
 To do so, Austo has contracted a consulting firm to conduct market research and collect buyer data, which will be analyzed to identify trends and customer profiles for different types of cars.

 ## Rationale for the Project
 The US automobile market presents a significant growth opportunity for Austo.
-However, to succeed in this new market, it's crucial to understand local customer preferences and purchasing behavior.
+However, to succeed in this new market, it's crucial to understand local customer preferences and purchasing behaviour.
 This project will provide valuable insights to guide Austo's business strategy and production planning, ensuring they meet specific demand levels and identify new purchase opportunities.

 ## Aim of the Project
 The project aims to: